berserkware/waffleweb/docs/How-To-Guides/Forms.rst

 	    return render(request, 'form.html')

 All the data from the form is stored in the ``POST`` attribute.
 The get method is used for retrieving data in case the client doesn't send the correct data.
-The `bleach <https://bleach.readthedocs.io/en/latest/>`_ library is used to clean the data.
+The `bleach <https://bleach.readthedocs.io/en/latest/>`_ library is used to clean the data in this example.

 File Forms
 ..........

 If your are making a social media you will probably need to accept file uploads.
-The uploaded files of the request is stored in the ``FILES`` attribute.
+The uploaded files of the request are stored in the ``FILES`` attribute.
 This form will take a file and the server will save it.
 You need to set the ``enctype`` of the form to "multipart/form-data", so that the data of the file goes through.

 ``upload.html:``